Internationalization

 Your Homey app should always use Celsius internally, Homey will automatically converts capability values from Celsius to Fahrenheit.
 For custom capabilities make sure the "unit" is set to "°C" to let Homey know that this value should be converted.

-The following languages are currently supported:
+The following languages are currently supported for any Homey app.

 • en: English